 • Non-elite members

-The above list shows that to increase your upgrade chances you should be a member of your airline’s frequent flyer program and try to attain the highest possible status.
-To get to the very top of the list as an above top-tier premium member could be a challenge – unless you are a corporate high flyer, senior civil servant of a banana republic or Mr. George Clooney himself.
+This list shows that to increase your upgrade chances you should be a member of your airline’s frequent flyer program and try to attain the highest possible status.
+At the very least you should always join the airline program which will give you immediate priority over any non-members.

 British Airways has its invitation only Premier membership, Qantas has a similar Chairman’s Lounge program (given to all serving Australian MPs, no less) and Emirates has IO (Invitation Only).
 In the US there is Concierge Key from American Airlines, Delta 360 from Delta Airlines and Global Services from United Airlines.

 For most flyers getting top-tier status in your program is probably the single best thing you can do to increase operational upgrade chances.
 In addition, top-tier members can get other upgrade bonuses – priority clearance when requesting an upgrade using points or miles and perhaps some complimentary upgrade vouchers.